-1. Local Government NSW (ABN 49 853 913 882) is the peak industry association that represents the interests of NSW councils and associate members, including county councils, the Norfolk Island Regional Council, Kimbriki Environmental Enterprises Pty Ltd and Western Sydney Regional Organisation of Councils (WSROC).
+1. Local Government NSW (ABN 49 853 913 882) is the peak industry association that represents the interests of NSW councils and associate members.

-2. We provide a range of services to our members including advocacy and lobbying on their behalf, legal and policy advice, industrial advice and representation, training for elected representatives and council staff, holding and managing events and networks groups, mentoring for councillors and Mayors, training, and executive recruitment and performance management, and the provision of specialist skilled contractors.
+2. We provide a range of services to our members including advocacy and lobbying on their behalf, legal and policy advice, industrial advice and representation, training for elected representatives and council staff, holding and managing events and networks groups, mentoring for councillors and Mayors, training, executive recruitment and performance management, and the provision of specialist skilled contractors.

 Purpose of this Policy

 3. In the course of performing our functions and providing our services, we may collect your personal information.
 “Personal information” is information or an opinion about an identified individual or an individual who is reasonably identifiable and it can include sensitive information which is a subset of personal information, such as health information, which is subject to a higher level of protection.

 4. Privacy rights are a fundamental element of our business.
 We recognise the importance of protecting your personal information.
 We comply with the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles in the Privacy Act and support the protection of personal information of individuals with whom we deal.

 What personal information do we collect and hold?